 5. Apply a sealant

 Apply a thin coat and allow to dry.
 Voila!
-You have your finished acrylic artwork on wood.
+You have your finished and sealed acrylic artwork on wood.
 These look great as wall hangings or simply as they are.